 GitHub, arguably the most popular hosting service for code version control, has changed the rules of its free plan and beefed up GitHub Enterprise to entice more developers.

-Changes to the free plan enable users to have unlimited free private repositories, so developers can support private projects that are visible only to collaborators.
+Changes to GitHub's free plan enables users to have unlimited free private repositories, so developers can support private projects that are visible only to collaborators.
 The catch is the free plan will only allow a maximum of three collaborators.

 This ceiling is fine for independent developers and small teams building projects, though it will likely restrict enterprise use to line-of-business teams that build limited projects or departmental teams that launch pilot or exploratory efforts.
 Enterprise developers likely use the paid enterprise versions of GitHub, which already provide private repositories, said Edwin Yuen, an analyst at Enterprise Strategy Group (ESG) in Milford, Mass.

 "This is more for very small projects that needed the private repos, possibly until they were ready to get into a more public position," Yuen said.
 "But I think the unlimited private repos are a great move for the broader community."

 "Microsoft is reorienting [its] entire business to facilitate Azure and online services," said Richard Minerich, CTO of Safe Banking Systems, based in Mineola, N.Y.
 "You can see it almost across the board with their products.
 Microsoft dev tools aren't a core business; they're levers to facilitate other parts of the business."

 Moreover, Microsoft wants to push GitHub into its installed base.
 Free is a good way to initiate enterprise adoption; If customers see value, they'll likely pay for it, but most Microsoft customers still must learn open source and GitHub, said Holger Mueller, an analyst at Constellation Research.